-Our Student Ministries exist because we believe it is critical students in grades six through twelve explore their faith in Jesus Christ as they seek to understand their place in the challenging world around them.
-We provide a welcoming place where disciples of Christ are formed through the study of God’s word, while meaningful personal relationships are built, inspiring students to go and serve others in Christ’s name.
+Our Student Ministries exist because we believe it is critical that students, in grades six through twelve, explore their faith in Jesus Christ as they seek to understand their place in the challenging world around them.
+We provide a welcoming place, where disciples of Christ are formed.
+Through the study of God’s word and meaningful personal relationships, students are inspired to go and serve others in Christ’s name.

 At First Pres Maumee, we believe that our Student Ministries create an atmosphere for students to learn not just about their faith, but about life skills.
 We strive to teach Scripture alongside creating an open, invitational culture; new students and friends are always encouraged and welcomed.
 Our Student Ministries are a place for students to ask questions and learn from their peers.
 We welcome those tough questions and challenging perspectives.

 Though much of our Student Ministry activities are housed at First Pres Maumee, we love to work outside of our community by serving at our mission partners or collaborating with other local youth groups.
 Our students also leave First Pres Maumee for day trips, food, and retreats.
 You can read more about what our students are involved in below in the "Students" tab.

 Our Student Ministries are housed on the third floor of First Pres Maumee.
 We have a Student Lounge and two classrooms.
 Simply take the elevator located by the parking lot entryway or use the stairs near the Broadway Street entryway to reach the third floor.

 Want to know more about our Student Ministry?
 Landon Rohrer, our Student Ministry Leader, is always willing to meet newcomers or reconnect with families who've been here for years.
 You can contact Landon at or by calling (419) 893-0223 ext.
 109.